lovejzzz/PerusallDownloader/README.md

 - JavaScript enabled
 - Access to Perusall

-## Privacy
+## Privacy & Security

-This tool runs entirely in your browser.
-Your article information is only used for the download process and is not stored or shared.
+This tool:
+- Runs entirely in your browser
+- Uses no external servers
+- Doesn't store or transmit any data
+- Is open source and auditable

 ## Issues

-If you encounter any issues, please:
+If you encounter any issues:
-1. Make sure you copied the entire console output (including the START and END markers)
-2. Check that your browser's JavaScript is enabled
+1. Make sure JavaScript is enabled in your browser
-3. Try refreshing the page and starting over
+2. Allow the tool to finish scrolling (it makes multiple passes)
+3. Check the browser console for any error messages

 For bug reports or feature requests, please [open an issue](https://github.com/lovejzzz/PerusallDownloader/issues).